DigitalCommons/data-capture/README.md

 about using this if you don't trust the editors of the account.
 This emphasies the wisdom of using a GitHub account with minimal access to create the access token.

+Not only this, the google account used to create and trigger the script should not be one with any access to anything sensitive, as it appears that the script executes with the rights of this account, and could be modified to edit or delete other resources the user has access to.

 The Github recommened way of authenticating apps like this one seems to be to use the OAuth2 protocol.
 However, implementing this looks